 The picturesque town of Deshaies on the north-west butterfly wing is the location for filming BBC’s crime drama, Death in Paradise.
 This is the kind of beach town with a boardwalk row of swimsuit shops and freshly caught seafood on the menu of the day.
 Although real crime is virtually non-existent in this island paradise, Guadalupe will make you question whether you have died and gone to heaven.
 Voila!

-Guadeloupe Islands – Carnival
+Guadeloupe Holidays – Carnival

 If you are fortunate enough to be anywhere in Guadeloupe from January to Ash Wednesday, you will no doubt be able to find something special related to Carnival going on.
 Le Gosier and Point-a-Pitre both have parades and festivals celebrating this lively cultural event.